-Today, 28th of February, is Rare Disease Day.
-This is the day we give extra awareness of all the people living with a rare diagnosis.
+Today, 28th February, is Rare Disease Day.
+This is the day we give extra attention to all the people living with a rare diagnosis, in order to raise awareness.

 Rare disease and isolation